mateuszzebala/dashboard/README.md

 19. Change logo and icons
 20. Add shoper integrity
 21. Input, Counter and some more atoms to edit (becuase they are ugly)

+EMAIL PAGE:
+it should have possibility of saveing to newsletter and send emails for each it should have possibility of makeing email in word-like editor it should have possibility of connecting to smtp server